 Fluorescent tubes come in different thicknesses.
 The most commonly used fluorescent tube for lighting is the T8, which is an inch in diameter.
 But T5’s are considered the most ideal for plants as they cover a wider area and produce more output for less energy.
 There is also a T5HO tube, which is even more efficient.
 Clearly, the more efficiency you have, the more you will save in electric bills, and the more your plant will benefit.
 But with that said, LED’s are the least expensive option to run.

 LED efficiency has seemingly made it the light type of choice for the majority of indoor growing both recreationally and commercially.
 It makes discussing options such as high pressure sodium or metal halide in this guide virtually useless, except to say that they are more expensive options.
 The ballasts and setups for these bulbs and the electricity usage are much more costly.
-You might expect to pay about $60 to $200 for a good LED setup geared towards growing plants.
-It might sound expensive, but when you consider the energy savings and the fact that it is the most tailored towards growing plants, it is actually more economical.
-The setup for fluorescent lighting will probably be about $40-$50 by the time you consider the cost of the tubes and the fixture.
-But you have to replace the bulbs, especially if you leave them on for long periods of time.
+You might expect to pay about $60 to $200 for a basic LED setup geared towards growing plants.
+But if you want something really top of the line, we recommend Electric Sky LED GROW Lights.
+There are 2 models, including a more professional setup (ES300).
+You can get top results with these, and they end up paying for themselves as compared to other types of lighting.
+If you’re growing anything for business purposes, this is absolutely the best option.
+It might be a little expensive initially, but when you consider the energy savings and the fact that it is the most tailored towards growing plants, it is actually more economical.
+The setup for fluorescent lighting will probably be about $50 by the time you consider the cost of the tubes and the fixture.
+A more extensive system can be $200.
+But aside from higher energy costs, you have to replace the bulbs more often, especially if you leave them on for long periods of time.
+The bulbs can be a good part of the whole cost that you will have to spends over again.
 Fluorescents also contain mercury, which is hazardous to the environment, especially if the bulbs break in your home or office.
 LEDs tend to last a decade or more, even when on for half the day.
 They do not contain mercury, and their power usage is only a fraction of that of fluorescent lighting.
-So if you got a good LED setup for $60-$100, you’d be investing in the best and most economical option for your kratom plants.

 Now that you have an idea of the common forms of lighting available, you should be able to select the best option that meets your budget.
-The most efficient bulbs are those that use the least energy for the most output.
+The most efficient bulbs are those that use the least energy for the most output and do not need replacing as often.
+These benefit the environment as well.
 This is good for your wallet and good for the planet.
 While fluorescent and LED are both viable options for growing plants, LED’s, whether in a single household lightbulb or a full setup, provide not only better output, but they are cheaper to run and last longer.
 So in most cases, LED makes the most financial and environmental sense whether in your home or your grow space.
 But with some LED setups geared to aid flowering, just be sure the one you choose is focused most on the blue spectrum.

 For more information on growing kratom, please visit our guide, “Growing Kratom Indoors: The Easy Way”